Skip to content

 Are small barndominiums cheaper to build?

-Small barndominiums usually cost less overall than larger homes, but the cost per square foot may not always be lower because kitchens, bathrooms, utilities, and mechanical systems still have fixed costs.
+Small barndominiums usually cost less overall than larger homes, but the cost per square foot may not always be lower because kitchens, bathrooms, foundations, utilities, and mechanical systems still have fixed costs.

 Are small barndominiums good for retirees?